...

 One of its greatest charms are the deeply-rooted traditions cherished by its warm-hearted citizens.
 The Maroon Festival, Big Drum Nation Dance, Shakespeare Mas, Stringband music, Carriacou Regatta and boat building are all unique experiences still kept alive with pride.

-As the second-largest island within the state of Grenada, spanning a modest 13 square miles, Carriacou boasts some of the world’s finest dive spots, characterized by crystal-clear waters, pristine coral reefs, enchanting drifts and beaches that are unmatched such as the World-famous Paradise beach.
+Spanning a modest 13 square miles, Carriacou is the second-largest island within the state of Grenada.
+Carriacou boasts some of the world’s finest dive spots, characterized by crystal-clear waters, pristine coral reefs, enchanting drifts and beaches that are unmatched such as the World-famous Paradise beach.

 Serving as the largest and final destination in the breathtaking sailing paradise of the Grenadines Island chain, Carriacou promises an unparalleled Caribbean experience.